spire-engine/spire-engine/README.md

-SpireEngine is a Vulkan-based, cross-platform mini game engine that uses Slang as its shader compiler.
+SpireEngine is cross-platform mini game engine that uses Slang as its shader compiler.
+SpireEngine supports both Direct3D 12 and Vulkan.

 | Platform | Build Status |
 |:--------:|:------------:|